Skip to main content

 5. Set the BODY to the file URL.
 For example, {{ file $.prev_step_name.api_object.url }}.
 Use the file inline function for non-shareable links.

-The tqfile content will be returned as the value of the api_object key in the step output.
+4. The file content will appear as the value of the api_object key in the step output.

 Binary Files